-'What in the seven hells happened to self-preservation?'
+'Has my sense of self-preservation fled for Tartarus before me?'
 Salazar Slytherin asked himself, though his hands continued to move deftly over the well-used cauldron without a pause.

 'Evaporate the excess fluid.
 Watch for the change in optical property that indicates saturation.
 Remove from heat.'